 There have been several things written supporting the notion that vinegar and water soaks can be used to soften dry cracked heals.
 Some even recommend this for mild athlete’s foot.
 As I said earlier, it is worth a try if you have the time and the ingredients readily on hand.

 There certainly is nothing wrong with or worrisome about soaking your feet in something safe enough to put in your mouth, so why not try this and see for yourself.
-Let’s hear what everyone thinks of this foot soak.
-Maybe I will try adding a touch of peppermint and eucalyptus to make my own foot spa.
+If nothing else, the soak could help with smelly feet, which I write about in this post.

 Hope this helped,